-For students who would like to enter the Engineering field but also want a liberal education, Dickinson College offers such an opportunity through three options: the Binary Engineering Program (or 3/2 Program); Columbia University Combined Plan; and regular admission to an engineering school after completion of the Dickinson degree.
+For students who would like to enter the Engineering field but also want a liberal arts education, Dickinson College offers such an opportunity through three options: the Binary Engineering Program (or 3/2 Program); Columbia University Combined Plan; and regular admission to an engineering school after completion of the Dickinson degree.
 Although all of these programs require some planning, the Binary Engineering Program and the Columbia University Combined Plan require careful planning for the three years at Dickinson.
 Students should contact Professor Hans Pfister to discuss the Binary Engineering Program and Laura Kilko, Career Center, to discuss the Columbia University Combined Plan.

 Binary Engineering (3+2) Program